unagent/zai/README.md

-# zAI - Zero Integration AI writing plugin for minimalists and vimmers
+# zAI - Zero Integration AI writing plugin for minimalists.

 AI made efficient and controllable -- in any text editor,